sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 *** =xp2: 20

 *** =instructions2
-Modify your query so that only results since 1990 are included.
+Modify your query so that only results after 1990 are included.
 *** =solution2
 ```{sql}
 SELECT release_year, budget, gross